Ruby Bridges, Surrounded by Love

 But, unlike other children, Ruby didn't go to school by walking or riding in her parents' car or in a school bus.
 Ruby went to school in a police car, followed by people from her neighborhood to help keep her safe.
 Ruby walked to the front door of her school surrounded by four tall men who had guns and wore armbands with the words "U.S. Marshal" on their sleeves.

 Because Ruby wasn't just like the other children at William Frantz Elementary School.
 She was the only African American child in the entire school, and some people didn't think she should be there.

-Some people liked segregation, but other people knew it wasn't fair.
-Our government had made a law that said all children—no matter what their skin color—should be able to go to the same school.
+Some people liked segregation, but many people knew it wasn't fair.
+The schools for white children always had more books, better buildings, and lots more of everything than the schools for black children.
+Because of that, our government made a law that said all children—no matter what their skin color—can go to the same schools.
 That is called integration.

 The parents at William Frantz Elementary School who liked segregation did not like integration.
 Because Ruby had dark skin, they thought she didn't belong at the school.
 They kept their children home from school, away from her.
 Ruby was the only student in her class.
 She didn't have anyone to play with or to talk to, except for her teacher, all day long.